Blackstone Chronicles

 The Blackstone Chronicles is a serialized novel by American horror and suspense author John Saul.
 The series consists of six installments and takes place in a fictional New Hampshire town called Blackstone.
 The series has been adapted into both a computer game and graphic novel.

 Plot

 The Blackstone Chronicles follows the lives of several people in the fictional town of Blackstone, New Hampshire.
 An uninhabited asylum was set to be demolished for a new shopping mall, only for the funding to be withdrawn at the last moment.
 The series follows a different character each chapter as they receive a "gift" from an anonymous source and the terrible things that happen to the recipient (or those around them) shortly thereafter.
 The books also follow the character of Oliver Metcalf, editor of the local paper, who had previously grown up on the asylum's grounds and suspects that a single source is behind each of the tragedies that befall the gifts' recipients.
 The final novel reveals the connection between the various objects and the identity of the mysterious gift-giver.

+An Eye for an Eye: The Doll: After many years of abandonment, the Blackstone Asylum is to be demolished to make way for a new commercial development.
+On the night the demolition begins, a mysterious figure sneaks into the Asylum and retrieves a porcelain doll from a small hidden chamber.

+In a flashback, we learn the doll belonged to a mother whose husband had their child committed to Blackstone Asylum because the mother dressed the child, a boy, in girls clothes to resemble the same porcelain doll.

+Back in the present timeline, Bill McGuire, the contractor for the new project learns finding has fallen through for the project.
+At the same time, his pregnant wife Elizabeth receives an anonymous package containing an antique porcelain doll.
+Their six year old daughter Megan becomes instantly obsessed with the doll, but Bill and Elizabeth will not let her have it until they determine where it came from.

+During the night, while Bill is away on business, Elizabeth begins having nightmares, while Megan tries to climb a large bookshelf where her mother has hidden the doll.
+The bookshelf fall on Megan, and Elizabeth is able to lift it but goes into early labor.
+Elizabeth survives but the baby does not.

+In the days following, Elizabeth sinks deeper into despair, and begins treating the doll as if it were her baby, while Megan, also seemingly obsessed with the doll begins acting out, believing the doll is speaking to her.
+The doll instructs Megan to put it on the roof of the house.
+Elizabeth, trapped in her delusion that the doll is her real baby, tries to save the doll but falls to her death.
+Megan is able to convince Bill that Elizabeth died by suicide.

+The section ends with the mysterious figure sneaking back into the Asylum and retrieving a locket from the same hidden chamber as the doll.